EliLauwers/assignment1/assignment1_report.md

 # 2 Suppose one wants to select all data

-Suppose one wants to select all data (i.e. data stored in columns license\_plate, enterprisenumber, brand and model) related to cars of type ‘cabriolet’.
+**Question**: Suppose one wants to select all data (i.e. data stored in columns license\_plate, enterprisenumber, brand and model) related to cars of type ‘cabriolet’.
 What is a potential issue that one may have when executing the following SELECT-query for this task and why?
 How would you solve this?
 Explain in your own words.

 ``` sql
 SELECT DISTINCT